sifive/wake/doc/tutorial.md

   3. a list of legal input files (more on this later)
   4. the name of the file to compile

-The output of compileC is the name of the object file produced.
+The output of compileC is the path of the object file produced.

 ## Compiling and linking two CPP files